Who is Air France?

 Read below your more information on Air France Luggage Sizes, Weight & Restrictions:

-Air France Carry On Sizes and Restrictions
+Air France Hand Baggage Sizes and Weight Limits

 |Airline||No. of Bags Allowed||Maximum Allowable Dimensions||Max Weight|